Katie Cole: Musical career

 Cole's career began in Australia, where she wrote songs for Gloria Gaynor and other dance artists, toured, and released her debut EP.
 After publishing an autobiography on her website, which included a list of producers and songwriters she would most like to work with, she was contacted by Howard Willing.
 Following several trips to the United States to work on music projects, Cole decided to relocate to Los Angeles, where she currently resides.
 She also travels to Nashville frequently.

 In 2009, Cole provided backing vocals on "I'll Be Home for Christmas", performed by Dean Martin featuring Scarlett Johansson on his album My Kind of Christmas.
 Her vocals also appear on Glen Campbell's albums Ghost on the Canvas (2011) and See You There (2013), and in music by Cheap Trick and New Church of Ease.

 In 2010–2011, Cole released Lost Inside a Moment, an EP produced by Willing.
 Two singles from the recording, "Lost Inside a Moment" and "Sunrise", were playlisted by the United Kingdom's BBC Radio 2 in June and August–September 2011, respectively.
 A third song was also broadcast.
 In 2011, her single "Gravity" was used in an advertising campaign by Movado in the United States.
 The company also sponsored a profile of Cole for publication in The New York Times.

 In 2011, Cole released a five-track album called Melodiem via Bandcamp.
 In March 2014, she released her first full-length album, Lay It All Down, featuring Kris Kristofferson ("Penelope") and the single "I Can't Wait".
 The album has been called a "collection of Americana, pop and Folk-infused tracks".

 Cole has performed in London (September 2011) and throughout the United States, and appears regularly at Los Angeles venues.
 In Phoenix, she performed by Toby Keith's bar for whooznxt.com.
 She has shared the stage with Jackson Browne, Glen Campbell, Anna Nalick and Sam & Ruby.
 Cole has been sponsored by Cole Clark Guitars, Movado and Sennheiser.
 She enjoys interacting with her fans via social media.

-She opened for and temporally filled in as a bass player for American alternative rock band The Smashing Pumpkins on their eight-date acoustic "In Plainsong" tour in June 2015 and has also appeared on bass on the 2016 tour of the same name.
+She opened for and temporally filled in as a bass player for American alternative rock band The Smashing Pumpkins on their eight-date acoustic In Plainsong tour in June 2015 and has also appeared on bass on the 2016 tour of the same name.
 That same month, she opened for America at the 2nd Annual Benefit for New Horizons.

-In 2018 she released Things That Break pt1, a five track E.P. with a distinct Americana sound to it her most personal record to date, in the same year, Katie again toured with The Smashing Pumpkins on The Shiny and oh so Bright Tour This time on keyboards, guitar and providing backing vocals and will reprise this role for The Pumpkins during late May, June and July on their European tour.
+In 2018 she released Things That Break pt.
+1, a five track E.P. with a distinct Americana sound to it her most personal record to date.
+The same year, Cole toured with The Smashing Pumpkins again on the Shiny and Oh So Bright Tour, this time on keyboards, guitar and providing backing vocals.
+She has been touring with the band ever since.